 Finally, we're done!
 No, UX is never done, although the project is complete the product is now living and breathing.
 As we receive feedback and track metrics, we may have to make slight adjustment/tweaks to make sure we are hitting the company and user goals.

-I love all areas of the UX process.
+I love all areas of the UX/UI process.
 I love the initial stage when I am researching and speaking with the team and users.
 I then enjoy designing the interface and coding.
 The understanding of front-end languages has allowed me to communicate effectively with engineers.